Build Daily

 Bring the thing your office keeps chasing twice.

 A bid file that never reaches the PM.
 A signed ticket that billing cannot find.
 A change that lacks backup.
 A crew week that gets rebuilt in texts.
-That is the right demo.
+Bring us that.